Frequently Asked Questions

 Outside snacks are not necessary or permitted.
 We have plenty of protein for breakfast, lunch and dinner.
 Several parts of the lunch (military MREs) can be snacked on throughout the rest of the day.

-ARE SCREENS OR DEVICES ALLOWED?
+ARE PHONES ALLOWED?

 WILL I RECEIVE NEWS FROM MY SON?

 Although instructors will always maintain the ability to call a camper's emergency contact with our phones and/or the park facilities, parents should not expect any communications during the program.